schmonz/smtp-strangler/README.md

 In this environment, client requests arrive on `stdin` and server responses go to `stdout`.

-`smtp-strangler` sits in the command chain just before the SMTP server program.
+`io_strangler.py` sits in the command chain just before the server program.
 It passes requests to the server and returns responses to the client.
 This is pretty boring.
 But since it's written in Python, it's pretty easy to start handling certain requests in a new way.